VPP: Efficient Conditional 3D Generation via Voxel-Point Progressive Representation: Limitations Future Works

 \section{Limitations \& Future Works}

 Despite the substantial advantages of our model in terms of generation speed and applicability, there exists a considerable gap in generation quality compared to NeRF-based models~\citep{dreamfields22,dreamfusion22,sjc22}.
-To address this limitation, we intend to explore the utilization of larger models and more extensive datasets for training, \eg, Objaverse~\citep{objaverse23}.
+To address this limitation, we intend to explore the utilization of larger models and more extensive datasets for training, \eg, Objaverse~\citep{objaverse23,objaversexl23}.
+Furthermore, multi-modal large language models with combined comprehension and generation abilities~\citep{dreamllm23} have advanced rapidly.
+Incorporating VPP's 3D generation capabilities into such models represents a potential avenue for future research.